Tenancy Laws in Pakistan: Rights of Tenants and Landlords

 What Are Tenancy Laws in Pakistan?

-Tenancy laws in Pakistan are primarily governed by provincial regulations.
+Provincial regulations primarily govern rental agreements in Pakistan.
 Each province has its own set of tenancy rules, but they generally cover:

 • Rent agreements